U.S. disputes political motive for prosecuting Macau billionaire

 Prosecutors did not name the Chinese national, but his description matches that of Qin, who owns a $10 million Long Island mansion that Lin is listed as agent for on property records.
 Ng has said he paid for renovations at Qin's mansion.

-Neither Deborah Colson, Yin's lawyer, nor Abbe Lowell, who has represented Qin, responded to requests for comment.
+Neither Deborah Colson, Lin's lawyer, nor Abbe Lowell, who has represented Qin, responded to requests for comment.

+(This story has been refiled to correct name in last paragraph to Lin instead of Yin.)